You may complete our Online Complaint Form, send us an email, mail or hand deliver us a letter or send us a fax.

 How a Complaint is Handled

 An investigator will review your written complaint.
-The Ombudsman will then determine whether we have jurisdiction to investigate the matter and, if we do, decide whether the matter should be assigned for Early Resolution or formal investigation.
+The Ombudsman will then determine whether we have jurisdiction to investigate the matter and, if we do, we will attempt to resolve the situation at the earliest point possible.
 If the Ombudsman cannot investigate your complaint, you will receive a letter of explanation and you may be provided with referral information.

 Under the Ombudsman Act, the Ombudsman may refuse to investigate a complaint if it relates to a decision, recommendation, act or omission you have known about for more than 12 months before submitting a complaint to our office.
 If you submit a complaint after more than 12 months has passed, please provide an explanation why it has taken you longer than 12 months to submit your complaint.
 The Ombudsman will consider your explanation and then decide whether to investigate your complaint.

 What to Expect

-If an investigation is launched or Early Resolution is pursued, you will be contacted by an investigator throughout the process.
+If an investigation is launched, you will be contacted by an investigator throughout the process.
 You will be given an opportunity to explain why you feel you have been treated unfairly.

-Individuals making a complaint should be aware that submitting a complaint may result in Ombudsman staff contacting the authority complained about in order to get further information or determine if the complaint can be resolved prior to investigation.
+Individuals making a complaint should be aware that submitting a complaint may result in Ombudsman staff contacting the authority complained about in order to get further information or determine if the complaint can be resolved.
 The information provided to the authority cannot be used in any way that would detrimentally affect you.
 Should you not want the authority contacted you will need to specifically state so when submitting your complaint.
-Be aware in order for the Ombudsman to open an investigation of a complaint the authority will need to be contacted and details of the complaint provided.
+Be aware in order for the Ombudsman to open a full investigation of a complaint the authority will need to be contacted and details of the complaint provided.

 - The department or professional organization will also be given an opportunity to respond to the issue(s) you have raised.